Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Convolutional Neural Networks}

-\textit{Convolutional neural networks} (CNNs) \cite{lecun1995convolutional} are neural networks specialised in efficiently handling data with grid-like structure, e.g. images (2D pixel grids) or LiDAR readings (1D data grids).
-CNNs inherit their name from the mathematical operator they employ in at least one of their layers, i.e. the \textit{convolution}.
+Convolutional neural networks (\acrshort{cnn}s) \cite{lecun1995convolutional} are neural networks specialised in efficiently handling data with grid-like structure, e.g. images (2D pixel grids) or \acrshort{lidar} readings (1D data grids). \acrshort{cnn}s inherit their name from the mathematical operator they employ in at least one of their layers, i.e. the convolution.

-For example, given a sequence of 1D noisy sensor reading measuring the position of a robot over time $\bm{x}(t)$ with $t \in (-\infty, \infty)$, we would like to obtain a better estimate of the robot position $\bm{x}(t)$ by averaging multiple measurements over time.
-However, past measurements' contribution should depend on the time instant the measurements are obtained, and older measurements should be trusted less than the newer ones.
-Therefore, to find a smooth estimate of the robot pose, we need a weighting function $K(a)$ dependent on the age $a$ of the measurements we need to apply for each time instant $t$.
-The function $K$ is usually called \textit{kernel} or \textit{filter}.
-This whole operation is called \textit{convolution} and is indicated by $*$.
-In general, we deal with computers and sensors providing data at discrete time steps, and the smoothed position of the robot $\bm{x}_s(t)$ can be expressed as:

-We can also use the convolution operator over multi-dimensional inputs, but in particular, we are interested in using convolutions for the special case of 2D inputs, e.g. images.
-Given a 2D image $I$ of size $m \times n$ and a 2D kernel $K$, the convolution operation of sliding the kernel over the image can be defined as:

-After defining the convolution operator, we want to understand how it is used in CNNs and the advantages of FCNNs.
-First, unlike FCNNs that use full connectivity of each input and output neuron, CNNs are an example of sparse connectivity when the kernel size is smaller than the input data size\footnote{For example, images can contain thousands or millions of pixels, while the kernels have way smaller dimensions.
-Kernels are used because we are interested in learning to extract meaningful features in the images, such as edges or geometrical shapes, which generally occupy multiple pixels.}.
+Unlike \acrshort{fcnn}s that use full connectivity of each input and output neuron, \acrshort{cnn}s are an example of sparse connectivity when the kernel size is smaller than the input data size.
+For example, images can contain thousands or millions of pixels, while the kernels have way smaller dimensions.
+Kernels are used because we are interested in learning to extract meaningful features in the images, such as edges or geometrical shapes, which generally occupy multiple pixels.
 Convolution allows reducing the number of network parameters, the physical memory required to store it and the number of computations for computing the outputs.